 To count all the variations, you can use the wildcard character, *, to represent any characters, or no characters, in the text string.
 For example, if cell H1 contains the customer name with a wildcard, Big*Mart, use this formula to count all the variations.

 The COUNTIF formula returns 7, because it counts BigMart, Big-Mart and Big Mart.

 If you use the ? wildcard character instead of the * wildcard character, it represents one character.

 Now the COUNTIF formula returns 4, because it counts Big-Mart and Big Mart, but not BigMart.
 It doesn’t count BigMart, because there isn’t a character between the g and the M.

 More COUNTIF Examples

-For a few more examples of counting cells with specific text, you can visit the Excel Count Functions page on the Contextures website.
+For a few more examples of counting cells with specific text, visit the Excel Count Functions page on my Contextures website.